adityacd/miniproject1-is601-ak/Pythoninfo.md

 **Factory:-**
 It is  a creational design pattern used for creating implementations of a common interface.
 It helps in separating the procedure for creating an object using code that depends on the interface of the object.

+**Decorator:-**
+A decorator in python is a design pattern that permits the user to add new functionality to a current object without changing its structure.
+They are usually called before definition of a function we want to decorate.